Last updated on September 10, 2021.

 Does insurance usually cover consultations and treatments with Neurologists in Hong Kong?

-According to AD MediLink, neurologist consultations are reimbursed under doctor specialist fees.
+According to Alea, neurologist consultations are reimbursed under doctor specialist fees.
 Generally, high-end medical plans will reimburse neurologist consultations in full without any sub-limit whereas local plans usually have doctor specialist limits.
-For any health insurance questions, contact an expert at AD MediLink at [email protected].
+For any health insurance questions, contact an advisor at Alea at [email protected].